 You can use the lilac water to make frozen popsicles with fruits and/or other edible flowers.
 You may also try infusing lilac blossoms into honey, simply by placing dry blossoms into a sterile jar and covering them with raw local honey.
 It would make a beautiful gift in a nice jar.
 No need to remove the blossoms.

-- Serve as is or garnish with lilac blossoms, a thin piece of lemon and/or a mint leaf.
-Enjoy!
+- Strain off lilac blossoms and serve as is or garnish with lilac blossoms, a thin piece of lemon and/or a mint leaf.